-Looking for pain relief for the side of your hips?
+Looking for pain relief with hip bursa injections?
 Look no further than Dr. Rob Alexander at Non-Surgical Spine Center in Charleston, SC.
 When you come to Non-Surgical Spine Center the way your condition will be treated will be clearly explained utilizing a spine model.
 We are happy to answer all your questions about your non-surgical treatment regime.
-One of our non-surgical treatment regimens is hip bursa injections.
+Hip bursa injections are one of our most popular non-surgical treatments for you to consider.

 Who Needs Hip Bursa Injections?